elannemajou/sharedRepository/KATA/README.md

 47. Describe the String class – unique properties (answer)
 52. What’s a tree in Java?
 How different is from the tree in data structure?
 57. Describe the usage for synchronized word (2)? (examples)
-63. Factory. please describe main features and coding (answer)
+62. Singleton, please describe main features and coding (answer)

 Eric
 3. Write a Java program to convert bytes to long?